prefix-dev/rattler-build/docs/reference/recipe_file.md

         - zlib
 ```

-Using a runtime depenedency name:
+Using a runtime dependency name:

 ```yaml
   requirements: